karmitage/mongodb_scraper/README.md

 ## Challenges

 This application isn't yet in its finished state.
-I ran into some issues with heroku deployment, and I don't have the note functionality working yet.
+I ran into some issues with heroku deployment that took a whie to solve, and as a result I don't have the note functionality working and the pages are not styled.